 Does Test Lab work with

 Test Lab does not work with VPC-SC, which blocks the copying of apps and other test artifacts between Test Lab's internal storage and users' results buckets.
-At the moment, a feature request has been filed to add VPC-SC support in a future release.

 Does Test Lab support